 Notes

-- Don’t skip the soaking process, this is what gets it super tender and flavorful.
+- Don’t skip the soaking process.
+This step ensures the codfish is tender and not overly salty.

 Nutrition